Hydration: Are You Drinking Enough Water?

 Like if you're sitting in an office.

-You won't lose that much sitting in the office.
+you probably won't lose that much right you won't lose that much sitting in the office

 They've done cognitive tests on them.